vim/vim/README.md

 The similarity with JavaScript/TypeScript can also be used for dependencies between files.
 Vim currently uses the `:source` command, which has several
 disadvantages:
-*   It is not clear what the sourced script provides.
+*   In the sourced script, is not clear what it provides.
+By default all functions are global and can be used elsewhere.
-*   It is not clear what function comes from what sourced script.
+*   In a script that sources other scripts, it is not clear what function comes from what sourced script.
+Finding the implementation is a hassle.
-*   Preventing loading the whole file twice must be manually implemented.
+*   Prevention of loading the whole script twice must be manually implemented.

-We can use the `:import` and `:export` commands to make this much better.
-In script myfunction.vim define a function and export it:
+We can use the `:import` and `:export` commands from the JavaScript standard to make this much better.
+For example, in script "myfunction.vim" define a function and export it:

 ``` vim
 vim9script  " Vim9 script syntax used here